OpenNews/opennews-website/what/community/scholarships/index.md

 <p class="bodybig">The journalism-code community is diverse and distributed across organizations of many sizes, in many places.
 Events are a great opportunity to get together in person to chat and collaborate, but the cost of travel can be a hardship.
 Whether you're a newsroom developer at an organization without much budget for professional development, or a freelance developer eager to learn more about journalism code, OpenNews offers scholarships that cover conference registration fees plus $500 toward helping you get there.</p>

-<p>We offer scholarships because [events help people build skills and relationships](https://opennews.org/blog/scholarships-networks/)—two things that transform how journalists work, strengthen their support networks, and open new doors no matter where they are in their career.
-We also know that sharing knowledge between peers is [one of the key ways](https://opennews.org/what/community/survey/) our community builds expertise, so helping one journalist attend an event can help many journalists do better work.</p>
+<p>We offer scholarships because <a href="https://opennews.org/blog/scholarships-networks/">events help people build skills and relationships</a>—two things that transform how journalists work, strengthen their support networks, and open new doors no matter where they are in their career.
+We also know that sharing knowledge between peers is <a href="https://opennews.org/what/community/survey/">one of the key ways</a> our community builds expertise, so helping one journalist attend an event can help many journalists do better work.</p>

 ### When applications are open